vstinner/cpython_core_tutorial/core_developer.rst

 CPython lifecycle
 -----------------

-Know the project's lifecycle: Python has multiple maitained branches, some of them accept bugfixes, others only security fixes.
+Know the project's lifecycle: Python has multiple maintained branches, some of them accept bugfixes, others only security fixes.
 Deciding if a fix can or cannot be backported is a complex question.